Rules for using community noticeboards

 How notices for community noticeboards should be presented

-- Notices should be designed in a landscape format and made to the size specified for the noticeboard you have chosen:
+Your notice should be designed in a landscape format and made to the size specified for the noticeboard you have chosen:

-- Notices must be professionally written using appropriate sized lettering.
+All notices must be professionally written using appropriate sized lettering.
 Using fewer words in bigger lettering makes the notice easier to read from a distance.